DirtyHairy/node-libxl/README.md

 # Tests

-The bindings are fully covered with jasmine tests.
+The bindings and typings are full covered with tests.
 If you have jasmine-node installed (via NPM), you can run the suite via

-    jasmine-node specs/
+    $ ./run_tests.sh

 # Reporting bugs